recap/pea-server/README.md

 # pea-server
 ##
-A browser based web server.
-Files are hosted inside the web browser, a proxy server in Node.js proxies the requests from client web browsers to server web browsers.
+A browser based p2p ftp server.
+Files are hosted inside the web browser, a signal server in Node.js is used to setup webrtc channels between client browser and server browser.

 ## Example
 A running example can be found ad http://dataplane.io